Introduction to Asset Classes

 - Derivatives help remove the uncertainty over prices & help the investor to gain from the uncertainties.

-- A strike price is something that is fixed at the time of the contract.
+- A strike price is fixed at the time of the contract.

 Importance of Asset Classes

-- Management of different classes of assets is important for companies that look into future expansions.
+- Management of different classes of assets is important for companies looking into future expansions.

 - One side of the balance sheet is equity & liabilities.
 The other side of the balance sheet is assets.
-Thus, the capital structure of the company is reflected in the assets owned by the entity.
+Thus, the company’s capital structure reflects the assets owned by the entity.

 - Each asset class has its own importance in the corporate world.

 - The cash & cash equivalents provide immediate liquidity whenever the company needs it.
-Due to its every-time availability feature, it has no return of its own.
+Due to its every-time availability feature, it has no return.

 - Investment in equities serves as a financing need of a company when it wants to take a loan by keeping such investments as collateral with the lender.
-In the absence of such assets, the company would have not received the easy approvals of loans.
+Without such assets, the company would not have received easy approvals of loans.

 - Derivatives are important for trading in the market in the hope of gaining from the price fluctuations of the underlying asset.

-- Fixed income securities offer assurance about the minimum inflow of cash in the company.
+- Fixed-income securities offer assurance about the company’s minimum cash inflow.
 On maturity, the company receives the same or higher amount of investment.

 - Real estate shows the existence of the company.
 Real estate includes factory buildings, leasehold improvements, freehold land, etc. Each real estate has an opportunity to gain for holding the same.

-- As you can have a glimpse from the above discussion, one may easily conclude that each asset class has its own different importance in the finance world.
+- As you can see from the above discussion, one may easily conclude that each asset class has its own different importance in the finance world.

 Advantages of Asset Classes